pycom/pycom-documentation/content/tutorials/networks/lora/lorawan-otaa.md

 ## US915

 By default, the LoRa radio will transmit data on all 64 available channels.
-However, if you want to receive the packets with a [Pygate](/tutorials/expansionboards/pygate/), we need to specify which channels we can transmit on, as the Pygate only listens to 8 channels.
-If you use the default Pygate configuration file, the example below will enable the correct transmit channels:
+However, if you want to receive the packets with a [Pygate](/tutorials/expansionboards/pygate/), we need to specify which channels we can transmit on, as the Pygate only listens to 8 channels (Note that these channels are also most commonly listened to by other LoRa gateways).
+If you use the provided Pygate configuration file for US915, the example below will enable the correct transmit channels.

 ```python